-- Children ages 6 to 18.
-The Primary Manual is for children ages 6 to 11, the Secondary Manual is for children ages 12 to 18.
-These manuals help instill human rights attitudes into their awareness and behavior. - Facilitators and teachers.
-These manuals are intended to improve the teaching and promotion of human rights values in their interaction with children as they incorporate the ideas and lessons into planned activities.
+- Students ages 6 to 18.
+The Primary Manual is for children ages 6 to 11.
+The Secondary Manual is for youth ages 12 to 18.
+These manuals help instill human rights values into their awareness and behavior. - Facilitators and teachers.
+These manuals are intended to improve the teaching and promotion of human rights values in their interaction with students as they incorporate the ideas and lessons into planned activities.